jacquuouille/music_app/README.md

 Here is a clean onboarding screen adapted for a music mobile app that can be read on both iOS and Android devices (build with Flutter).

-In the video below, you will be able to see 3 sides of the music template app:
+The music app can be divided in 3 parts:
 - **Home Screen:**
     - this is what the user see when he opens the app: a menu icon, their emoji's image profile, welcome message, search bar.
     - the user can see his trending music. he see them all by scrolling right the screen.